wmayner/pyphi/docs/examples/2014paper.rst

     >>> state = (1, 0, 0, 0, 1, 0)
     >>> ABC = pyphi.Subsystem(network, state, [0, 1, 2])

-For more information on the subsystem object, see the API documentation for
+For more information on the subsystem object, see the documentation for
 |Subsystem|.

 That covers the basic workflow with PyPhi and introduces the two types of